agc93/beatvortex/docs/content/en/docs/developer/_index.md

 Whether you are developing on the same machine that Beat Saber and Vortex are installed on or not, the easiest way I have found to work with this has been to [install BeatVortex manually](/docs/usage/installation/#manual-installation), then whenever I make a change simply drop my rebuilt `index.js` into the `game-beatsaber` folder and restart Vortex.

 You can find Diagnostics Logs in the overflow menu at the top right of the Vortex window.
+There is also a Vortex extension that lets you open the DevTools window.

 ### Continuous Integration